 The Intelligence Ministry operates under President Hassan Rouhani while the IRGC, an elite force of the Iranian military, answers only to Supreme Leader Ali Khamenei.

 The IRGC’s Intelligence Organization has arrested dozens of environmentalists in Iran since January 2018 in a widening crackdown on non-governmental organizations (NGOs) throughout the country.

 The IRGC’s intelligence wing became an official state organization by order of the supreme leader in 2009 and has operated in parallel with the objectives of the Intelligence Ministry without governmental oversight.

-The detained environmentalists include 15 former and current staff members of the Persian Heritage Wildlife Foundation (PHWF), whose managing director, Iranian Canadian academic Kavous Seyed-Emami, died under suspicious circumstances in Iran’s Evin Prison in February.
+The detained environmentalists include eight former and current staff members of the Persian Heritage Wildlife Foundation (PHWF), whose managing director, Iranian Canadian academic Kavous Seyed-Emami, died under suspicious circumstances in Iran’s Evin Prison in February.

-Rouhani announced that he had assembled a fact-finding commitee in February after the death of Seyed-Emami and the deaths in custody of two young men arrested in Iran’s December 2017/January 2018 protests made international headlines.
+Rouhani announced that he had assembled a fact-finding committee in February after the death of Seyed-Emami and the deaths in custody of two young men arrested in Iran’s December 2017/January 2018 protests made international headlines.

 Comprised of the ministers of the interior, intelligence and justice as well as the vice president for legal affairs, the committee has not made its findings public.

 The Iranian government has ignored calls by Seyed-Emami’s family and UN officials for an independent investigation into his death, which was ruled a suicide prison and judicial officials before there was an autopsy.